microsoft/azure-shortcuts-for-java/README.md

 # azure-shortcuts-for-java
-The goal of this project is to provide a radically simplified API for Azure in Java, following a flavor of modern API design patterns (builder, fluent) optimized for readability, writeability and succinctness.
+The goal of this project is to provide a radically simplified API for Azure in Java.
+It follows a flavor of modern API design patterns (builder, fluent) optimized for readability, writeability and succinctness.

 *Note: this is currently an experimental labs project/work in progress*.

-The shortcuts library supports both the "modern" ARM (Azure Resource Model) model as well as the "classic" ASM (Azure Service Model), using similar API patterns whenever reasonable.
+The shortcuts library supports APIs for both the "modern" ARM (Azure Resource Model) model as well as the "classic" ASM (Azure Service Model), using similar API patterns whenever reasonable.

+*Note: the ASM portion might not be developed much further and might not be released to the public.*

 A lot of short code samples are in the packages `com.microsoft.azure.shortcuts.resources.samples` (for ARM) and `com.microsoft.azure.shortcuts.services.samples` (for ASM).

 It is *not* currently a goal of this library to cover all of the Azure API surface, but rather to drastically simplify the hardest of the most important scenarios that developers have been running into.
 For everything else, [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java) is the fall back, which this project is also built on.

+It is currently based on Java 7, but switching to Java 8 as the min pre-req is under consideration, as v8 offers some important programming features it'd make a lot of sense to take advantage of (especially lambda support).

 ## Setting up the dev machine